rensoftworks/rensoftworks.github.io/software.markdown

 ## Slang

 *Slang* is a custom data serialization and configuration language, focusing on simple, editor-friendly syntax.
-It was developed for Song of Eterna, mostly out of frustration with JSON and lack of good alternatives in Godot. **Fun fact:** this site is styled like a Slang document.
+It was developed for Song of Eterna, mostly out of frustration with JSON and lack of good alternatives in Godot.

 Get Slang here: [https://github.com/rensoftworks/slang](https://github.com/rensoftworks/slang)